 Andrea joined the History of Art and Architecture Department in 2015 with a background in both art history and clinical psychology.
-Her interests focus on Italian Renaissance art, examining the patronage and propaganda of church art.
-For her MA thesis, Andrea examined the relationship between Biblical hermeneutics, medieval sermons, and the Brancacci Chapel in Florence.
+For her master’s thesis in art history, Andrea examined the relationship between biblical hermeneutics, medieval sermons, and the Brancacci Chapel in Florence.
 In 2017, she received a Dietrich grant that allowed her to drive coast to coast in the United States visiting Kress European Art Collections in twenty-six different art repositories.

-PhD, Department of History of Art and Architecture, University of Pittsburgh, in progress
+PhD, Department of History of Art and Architecture, University of Pittsburgh, in progress, ABD April 2019

 Master of Arts in Art History, Kent State University, 2015

 Bachelor of Arts in Art History, Mary Baldwin College, 2013